-Next milestones: Complete construction, install plantings, install plaques, and coordinate steward training.
+Next milestones: Complete construction, complete plantings, install plaques, and coordinate steward training.
 Host DIG educational walk August 7.

 Central Business District